Vent'anni (Måneskin song): Description

 The band wrote the song during their stay in London in spring of 2020, during the COVID-19 lockdowns.
 The lyrics were written by the band's frontman Damiano David.
-It is dedicated to their generation and everybody else who isn't anymore, with his mature alter ego giving advices that David "would have liked to hear from someone older now that I am twenty years old".
+It is dedicated to their generation, with his mature alter ego giving advices that David "would have liked to hear from someone older now that I am twenty years old".
 They tackle the anxieties and frustrations of feeling like a nobody, making mistakes, the uncertainty of the future, to not think in black-and-white because "you will be someone if you remain different from others".
 From a musical point of view it is a melodic power ballad.